enova/pgl_ddl_deploy/README.md

 alerting around when manual intervention is required for DDL changes.

 ## Help Wanted Features
+We are currently using the parser only to get the list of command tags.
+One big advantage to this is that it isn't going to be difficult to maintain as Postgres develops.
+One disadvantage is that it tells us nothing about the actual objects being modified, nor the type of modification.

-We believe it is feasible to use the parser to actually only process the parts of a multi-statement SQL command that we want to, but this far more ambitious.
-We would need to leverage the different structures of each DDL command's parsetree to determine if the table is in a schema we care to replicate.
-Then, we would need to use the lex code to take out the piece we want.
+We believe it is feasible to use the parser to actually only process the parts of a multi-statement SQL command that we want to, but this far more ambitious, and would be more work to maintain.
+We would need to leverage the different structures of each DDL command's `parsetree` to determine if the table is in a schema we care to replicate.
+Then, we would need to use the parser's lex code to take out the piece(s) we want.

+Theoretically speaking, don't we have all that we need in the SQL statement + the parser to programatically use only what we want and send it to subscribers?
+I think we do, but lots of work would be required, and we would welcome those with more comfort in the parser code to help if interested.

 # For Developers
 ## Regression testing
-You can run the regression suite, which must be on a server that has pglogical packages available, and a cluster that is configured to allow creating the pglogical extension (i.e. adding it to shared_preload_libraries).
+You can run the regression suite, which must be on a server that has pglogical packages available, and a cluster that is configured to allow creating the pglogical extension (i.e. adding it to `shared_preload_libraries`).
 Note that the regression suite does not do any cross-server replication testing, but it does cover a wide variety of replication cases and the core of what is needed to verify DDL replication.